trychlos/pwix-accounts-ui/README.md

 - `acName`

-    The name of an `AccountsCore.acAccount` instance which itself defines an account entity.
+    The name of an `AccountsCore.Account` instance which itself defines an account entity.

     Defaults to `users`, the standard default Meteor accounts collection.